FuadNabi/FAMovie/README.md

 # 📖 FAMovie <a name="about-project"></a>

 > This is a demo project illustrating a movie app.
-The app list out the movies that one can comment on it and like it.
-It loads diffrent movies eaach time the user reloads the page.
+The app lists the movies that one can comment on and like it.
+It loads different movies each time the user reloads the page.

 ## 🛠 Built With <a name="built-with"></a>